 - Cover Version: "Butterflies," originally a demo by R&B duo Floetry.
-The track on Jackson's album is just him singing over the instrumental from said demo with their vocal mixed out (the original version appeared on their album Floetry one year later).
+The track on Jackson's album is just him singing over the instrumental from said demo with their vocal mixed out (this version would appear as a bonus track on their album Floetic one year later).

 - Crossover: Due to Chris Tucker's presence, the extended music video for "You Rock My World" was also included in some theater and home video releases of Rush Hour 2.